NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   the “Account Management Home”.
 - Access AIM to request a project and RSA token.
 No CAC is necessary to access the Parallel Works platform.
-- From the Account Management Home, click the link: “Click here to Request Access to a Project” and select a project the list of projects.
+- From the Account Management Home, click on “Click here to Request Access to a Project” and select a project the list of projects.